ncuphysics/hack_bot/README.md

     pipenv install
     ```
 2. add personal discord token
+	go to [discord developer](https://discord.com/developers) to create a testing bot and get the token.

 	Edit  `.env_example` and rename the file to `.env`
 3. install ffmpeg
 	For Windows: [tutorial](https://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/)